 Shell eggs and shell egg products are vulnerable to contamination by pathogens such as Salmonella.
 The Company maintains policies and procedures designed to comply with the complex rules and regulations governing egg production, such as The Final Egg Rule issued by the FDA "Prevention of Salmonella Enteritidis in Shell Eggs During Production, Storage, and Transportation," and the FDA's Food Safety Modernization Act.
 Shipment of contaminated products, even if inadvertent, could result in a violation of law and lead to increased risk of exposure to product liability claims, product recalls and scrutiny by federal and state regulatory agencies.
+We have little, if any, control over proper handling once the product has been shipped or delivered.
 In addition, products purchased from other producers could contain contaminants that might be inadvertently redistributed by us.
 As such, we might decide or be required to recall a product if we, our customers or regulators believe it poses a potential health risk.
 Any product recall could result in a loss of consumer confidence in our products, adversely affect our reputation with existing and potential customers and have a material adverse effect on our business, results of operations and financial condition.
+We currently maintain insurance with respect to certain of these risks, including product liability insurance, business interruption insurance and general liability insurance, but in many cases such insurance is expensive, difficult to obtain and no assurance can be given that such insurance can be maintained in the future on acceptable terms, or in sufficient amounts to protect us against losses due to any such events, or at all.